 Since the end of January 2020 when interest rates began to drop, our industry has been inundated with applications.
 This has slowed down the approval process dramatically.
 Providing items requested in a timely manner will ensure your file continues to move through the pipeline to closing and not get put aside waiting for those items and then getting back into line.

 Our objective is to make the mortgage process as easy as possible, having financial records for income, assets and credit obligations readily available throughout your transaction makes the process a lot smoother.

 Have a question?
 Ask me!

-FIXED RATE MORTGAGES AT COST OF 1.25 POINTS LOCKED FOR 45 DAYS:
+FIXED RATE MORTGAGES AT COST OF 1.25 POINTS LOCKED FOR 45 DAYS FOR PURCHASE TRANSACTIONS:

 Please note that these are base rates and adjustments may be added for condominiums, refinances, credit scores, loan to value, no impound account and period rate is locked.
 Rates are based on 20% down with 740 FICO score for purchase mortgages.

 A lot of events this week.
 June 15th saw the transition of our state to being fully open and relaxing of mask mandates and requirements.
 Yesterday President Biden signed the bill to make June 19th a federal holiday, starting tomorrow, and Sunday is Father’s Day and the first day of summer.
 With celebrations planned in many communities tomorrow for Juneteenth, and Father’s Day Sunday, many families and friends will be openly gathering and enjoying being together in person rather than through a screen, our summer is starting on the right track to get closer to how we were in June 2019 than June 2020.

 I hope all of you have a wonderful weekend and are able to enjoy your time with family and friends.

 Past Weekly Rate & Market Updates can be found on my blog page at my website www.DennisCSmith.com/my-blog